Frequently Asked Questions . . .

 MULTI-DAY EVENTs (e.g., parish missions) are also available.

-NOTE: A non-refundable deposit of $1,000 is required in order to secure the date(s) requested by the parish or group; $3,000 for foreign speaking events.
+NOTE: A non-refundable deposit of $1,000 is required in order to secure the requested date(s).

 “What travel and lodging expenses are involved?”

 In some cases, Patrick is able to drive to the event and so the only travel expense will be for his round-trip mileage (calculated @ .65 cents per mile) or the cost of a rental car, including gas and insurance.
 If he needs to fly to the location of the event within the continental U.S., the travel expense will be an economy fare ticket on American Airlines (or Delta, if American does not fly that route) plus the additional fee that may apply for upgrade segments (typically $30 per 500-mile segment).

 Lodging expenses are the cost of the hotel room for however many nights Patrick needs to spend away from home to accommodate the needs of the hosting parish or group.
 This is typically one or two nights, depending on when he can arrive and leave (e.g., when an event starts in the morning, he will need a room the night before as well as the night of the event).
 Meals associated with his travel to, from, and during an event are also part of this expense.

 In the event of bad weather, plane delays, or other unforeseen obstacles that prevent Patrick from maintaining his scheduled travel itinerary, the hosting parish, conference, or group will also cover whatever additional reasonable travel and lodging expenses (e.g., an additional night in a hotel, meals, rental car) may become necessary for him to expeditiously complete his travel to and from an event.